tzlaine/small_wg1_papers/P3116_policy_for_explicit.md

 Used on `valarray`: `explicit valarray(size_t);`.

-Used on various templates in linalg, e.g.
+Used on various templates in `linalg`, e.g.

 ```c++
 // inside template<class Layout> class layout_transpose